 Canadians will be able to apply for an ETIAS Greece tourist visa waiver by completing an online application.
 Applicants will have to enter a range of information including their name, address, date of birth, and passport details.
 There will also be some questions related to health and security.

 To successfully complete the ETIAS application for Greece, it will be necessary to have a Canadian passport and meet all the ETIAS requirements for Greece.
 There will also be a fee that is payable using a credit or debit card.

 Travelling to Greece from Canada with the ETIAS visa waiver

-Once an application has been submitted and approved, the ETIAS document for Greece will be sent by email.
-Canadians will be able to travel to Greece and all the other Schengen countries by presenting their ETIAS and their registered passport at the border.
+Once an application has been submitted and approved, the ETIAS visa waiver will be linked to the passport electronically.
+Canadians will be able to travel to Greece and all the other Schengen countries by presenting their passport and ETIAS at the border.

 There are no internal borders between Schengen countries.
 This means Canadian travellers will be able to travel between the member nations freely (without passport controls) once they have entered a Schengen country.

 Applicants will need to have a valid Canadian passport to be able to apply for an ETIAS visa waiver.
 A section of the form will require applicants to enter their passport number, nationality, and expiry date.

 ETIAS authorisation will be attached to specific passports.
 It will not be possible to transfer an ETIAS to another passport.
 Canadians with dual nationality will need to make sure they use the same passport for the application and for entry.

 Greece is situated in Southern Europe and has a population of around 11 million.
 It is considered the cradle of Western civilization and is synonymous with its ancient era.
 Athens is the capital as well as the largest city, followed by Thessaloniki.

 Few countries have contributed as much to world culture and progression as Greece has.
 The nation has been credited as the birthplace of democracy, philosophy, political science, and the Olympic Games.